artkravchenko/i18next-to-fluent/README.md

 At the time I started a migration of one of my projects, it turned out that it would not be easy to say the least.
 One of the issues was the fact that `i18next`'s nested trees of phrases were simply incompatible with Fluent which supported no more than 1 level of object nesting (attributes of messages).

 Since it seemed like there was no tool providing complete compatibility layer on the wild, I decided to develop and to publish one by myself.

-## Repository structure

-- **converter** from `.json` to `.ftl`.

-It transforms full-featured (nested data structures, plurals, references and more) `i18next` localization resources to the Fluent compatible ones.

-- **client-side adapter** to provide compatibility layer between your `i18next`-oriented code and Fluent API.
-It's the right time to remove `i18next` related packages from the list of dependencies.

-It basically resolves your old paths to the new ones and allows you to use good old `t('mainPage.header.title')`.

-This way it saves you from making lots of code changes since paths to messages will be different.
-It'll most likely happen if you have previously used nested objects and arrays heavily (Fluent does not actually support deeply nested data structures at the moment).

-- **React bindings** to provide resolving adapter to your components.

-- **instructions** about how to set up localization pipeline effectively from scratch: from the workspace for translators to the performant loading of resources at the client side.

 ## Notice